JBallin/toy_problems/README.md

 Welcome!

-This is a compilation of solutions to problems I've completed during Galvanize's Web Developement Immersive Bootcamp.
+This is a compilation of solutions to problems I've completed during Galvanize's Web Developement Immersive.